AlibabaCloudDocs/csk/intl.en-US/introduction/Scenarios.md

 -   Consistency of environment.

-    Container Service allows you to deliver not only code but also a running environment based on the unchangeable architecture.
+    Container Service allows you to deliver not only code but also a running environment based on immutable architecture.

 -   Continuous feedback